salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls/index.md

 <p><iframe src="https://www.desmos.com/calculator/xllx6tmhdx" width="100%" height="300" style="border: 1px solid #ccc" frameborder=0></iframe></p>

-Using the cubic we can ignore functions that are farther that the falloff lenght, avoid division and any discontinuity.
+Using the cubic one we can ignore functions that are farther that the falloff lenght, avoid division and any discontinuity.

-The lenght of the falloff can be changed multipling the falloff argument for a value $a>0$ to increase the size of the metaballs, or $a<0$ to decrease it. (i.e. computing $f(ar)$);
+The lenght of the falloff can be changed by multipling the falloff argument by a value $a>0$ to increase the size of the metaballs, or $a<0$ to decrease it. (i.e. computing $f(ar)$);

 <br />

 ## ShaderToy code
-Finally this is the code that implement the previous shader, you can also click on the shader title and make you experiments directly in ShaderToy, to see the result in real time.
+Finally, here is the code that implement the previous shader, you can also click on the shader title and experiment directly in ShaderToy to see the result in real time.
-I added comments that explain the code in detail.
+Comments have been added to explain the code in detail.

 ```glsl
 // This function is called for each pixel